Was your home damaged in a tornado? Here’s what to do next

 Next, if possible, she recommends photographing and documenting damaged and destroyed property — without entering severely damaged buildings — and determining whether further damage can be prevented through the use of tarps, fans or other methods.

 Finding safe and comfortable temporary shelter and getting a copy of your current insurance policy are important next steps.
-When you’re safe, have an idea of the extent of your home’s damage, have shelter, and notify your insurance company.
+When you’re safe, have shelter, and have an idea of the extent of your home’s damage, be sure to notify your insurance company.

 HOW’S YOUR INSURANCE?